ONE GOOD TOUR DESERVES ANOTHER!

 Early-bird race fees are $99 for adults and $69 for juniors (18-under) for the Full Boulder and $79 for adults, and $49 for juniors for the Half Boulder.
 Entry fee includes race bags, official 2022 BMT SWIX race hat, event program, sponsored goods, a raffle ticket, a 10-week training program for beginner, intermediate and advanced skiers, and the opportunity to win amazing prizes from event sponsors.

 For the virtual event, participants will ski a 30k or 15k course of their choice in a convenient location.
 Trails will be suggested at various areas and resorts in regions throughout the United States.
 Times will be submitted by racers for posting on the BMT Leaderboard.
-Prizes will be awarded via livestream raffle on Monday, February 7.
+Prizes will be awarded via livestream drawing on Monday, February 7.

 The “Virtually Amazing BMT” cost is $49 for adults and $39 for juniors.
 This fee includes an official 2022 BMT race hat by SWIX, a raffle ticket, a BMT program, training plans, and shipping if needed.